 SAINT BERNARDS, ASIAN DELICACY

 by Roberta Lee, DD., PhD., ND.
-Science, Values Editor
+SAAB and Science/Values Editor

 Do you really love DOGS?
 Your answer is yes or you wouldn’t be at TheDogPlace.org.
 So you need to know that in some countries people still eat dogs.
 These are not backwards cultures that consider dog meat a delicacy.